ucsb-cs48/s20/_lab/lab00_nj.md

 You should see a lot of output, and with luck no error messages.
 * Special note for MacOS users: if you see `gyp: No Xcode or CLT version detected!` and other errors about `gyp`, then check the page <https://ucsb-cs48.github.io/jstopics/node_macos/> for instructions on fixing this.
-The short version is that you may need to reinstall the XCode command line tools.
+  * The short version is that you may need to reinstall the XCode command line tools.
+This takes 3-5 minutes on a decent home internet connection.
+  * After reinstalling the XCode Command Line tools, repeat the `npm install` command and the errors related to `gyp` should go away.

 `

 # Step 11: Configuration of OAuth